mqtt/mqtt.org/_sites/software.md

 ---
 title: Software
 index: 3
-description: A collection of links to all important MQTT brokers/servers, MQTT client libaries, tools and plugins.
+description: A collection of links to all important MQTT brokers/servers, MQTT client libraries, tools and plugins.
 ---

 <section class="content-floating">